sunpy/ndcube/docs/explaining_ndcube/slicing.rst

 The `~ndcube.NDCube` slicing infrastructure returns a new `~ndcube.NDCube` with all relevant information consistently altered.
 This includes the data, WCS transformations, `~ndcube.ExtraCoords`, uncertainty and mask.
 This is achieved by applying the standard slicing API to the `~ndcube.NDCube`.
-Because many of the inspection properties such `~ndcube.NDCube.dimensions` and `~ndcube.NDCube.array_axis_physical_types` are calculated on the fly, the information they return after slicing is also consistent with the sliced `~ndcube.NDCube`.
+Because many of the inspection properties such `~ndcube.NDCube.shape` and `~ndcube.NDCube.array_axis_physical_types` are calculated on the fly, the information they return after slicing is also consistent with the sliced `~ndcube.NDCube`.
 This makes `~ndcube.NDCube`'s slicing infrastructure very powerful.

 To slice ``my_cube``, simply do something like: